hanzhi713/image-collage-maker/README.md

   --colorspace {hsv,hsl,bgr,lab,luv}
                         The colorspace used to calculate the metric (default: lab) --metric {euclidean,cityblock,chebyshev,cosine}
                         Distance metric used when evaluating the distance between two color vectors (default: euclidean)
+  --transparent         Enable transparency masking.
+The transparent regions of the destination image will be maintained in
-  --unfair              Whether to allow each tile to be used different amount of times (unfair tile usage). (default:
+                        the photomosaicCannot be used together with --salient (default: False) --unfair              Whether to allow each tile to be used different amount of times (unfair tile usage). (default: False)
-                        False)
   --max_width MAX_WIDTH
                         Maximum width of the collage.
 This option is only valid if unfair option is enabled (default: 80)
   --freq_mul FREQ_MUL   Frequency multiplier to balance tile fairless and mosaic quality.
 Minimum: 0.
-More weight will be
+More weight will be put
-                        put on tile fairness when this number increases. (default: 0.0) --dither              Whether to enabled dithering.
+                        on tile fairness when this number increases. (default: 0.0) --dither              Whether to enabled dithering.
 You must also specify --deterministic if enabled. (default: False)
   --deterministic       Do not randomize the tiles.
 This option is only valid if unfair option is enabled (default: False)
   --dup DUP             If a positive integer: duplicate the set of tiles by how many times.
 Can be a fraction (default: 1)
   --salient             Make photomosaic for salient objects only (default: False) --lower_thresh LOWER_THRESH
                         The threshold for saliency detection, between 0.0 (no object area = blank) and 1.0 (maximum object
                         area = original image) (default: 0.5)
-  --background BACKGROUND BACKGROUND BACKGROUND
-                        Background color in RGB for non salient part of the image (default: (255, 255, 255)) --blending {alpha,brightness}
+  --blending {alpha,brightness}
                         The types of blending used. alpha: alpha (transparency) blending.
 Brightness: blending of brightness
                         (lightness) channel in the HSL colorspace (default: alpha) --blending_level BLENDING_LEVEL
                         Level of blending, between 0.0 (no blending) and 1.0 (maximum blending).
 Default is no blending
                         (default: 0.0)
   --video               Make a photomosaic video from dest_img which is assumed to be a video (default: False) --skip_frame SKIP_FRAME